Anmol-Ghadia/YetAnotherECommerceSite/README.md

 ## TODO
+1) Add last 2 api calls marked as todo
+1) complete product delete route by deleting artifacts such as products stored in cart
+1) complete user delete route by deleting artifacts such as reviews, products, cart
+1) Add logging capability with different levels
+1) Refactor database connector
+1) Add linter for code consistency
 1) Complete update option for user route
-1) complete product delete route by deleting artifacts such as products stored in cart
-1) ~~Add testing framework~~
-1) Add automated testing on github
 1) Add sample data to db
-1) Add log detials to text file
 1) Update db for cartitem when front end is updated
 1) Display all cart items in the cart page
 1) Display total in the cart page